-Functional Rationale for Relations between Security Function Requirements and TOE Security Functions Requirement FAU_GEN.1 By TSF_FAU, the defined auditable event is recorded in the audit log and the audit data is generated.
+Functional Rationale for Relations between Security Function Requirements and TOE Security Requirement Functions FAU_GEN.1 By TSF_FAU, the defined auditable event is recorded in the audit log and the audit FAU_GEN.I data is generated.
 FAU_SAR.1 By TSF_FAU, all the information recorded in the audit log can be read.
-FAU_SAR.2 By TSF_FAU, the person who reads the audit log is limited to the authenticated system administrator.
-FAU_STG.1 By TSF_FAU, the audit log data is protected from untrusted alteration and modification.
-FAU_STG.4 By TSF_FAU, when audit trail file is full, the oldest stored audit record is overwritten with the new data so that the new data is not lost but surely recorded.
+FAU_SAR.2 By TSF_FAU, the person who reads the audit log is limited to the authenticated FAU_SAK.2 system administrator.
+EALL CTC 1 By TSF_FAU, the audit log data is protected from untrusted alteration and FAU_STG.1 modification.
+EALL STC 4 By TSF_FAU, when audit trail file is full, the oldest stored audit record is FAU_STG.4 overwritten with the new data so that the new data is not lost but surely recorded.
 By TSF_CIPHER, TOE uses the "hard disk data encryption seed key" configured by FCS_CKM.1 a system administrator and generates a 128-bit encryption key through FXOSENC algorithm, a secure algorithm with sufficient complexity, at the time of booting.
-FCS_COP.1 By TSF_CIPHER, TOE uses the automatically-generated encryption key and can res_cor.i encrypt/decrypt the document data and security audit log data in the internal HDD.
+EGG GOD 1 By TSF_CIPHER, TOE uses the automatically-generated encryption key and can FCS_COP.1 encrypt/decrypt the document data and security audit log data in the internal HDD.
 By TSF_USER_AUTH, a system administrator needs to perform user authentication before accessing the tool mode.
 FDP_ACC.1 By TSF_USER_AUTH, a general user needs to perform user authentication before FDP_ACF.1 accessing the Mailbox or the Store Print.
 By TSF_FMT, the person who accesses the tool mode is limited to the authenticated system administrator.
 FDP_IFC.1 By TSF_FAX_FLOW, the data received from public telephone line is not sent to the FDP_IFF.1 internal network.
 Thus, the internal network is not accessed.
 By TSF_IOW, TOE overwrites and deletes the used document data file stored in the internal HDD.
 To control overwrite/delete function, two options are available: one pass (zero) overwrite procedure and three pass (random number / random number / zero) overwrite procedure.
 This is because whether to prioritize efficiency or security FDP_RIP.1 depends on the usage environment of the MFP.
 When efficiency is prioritized, one pass overwrite procedure is applied.
 When security is prioritized, three pass overwrite procedure is applied.
 Three pass overwrite has lower processing speed than one pass but can provide more solid overwrite function and thus can fully confront the low-level attacks trying to reproduce the data.
 Therefore, three pass is an appropriate number of times to overwrite.
 By TSF_USER_AUTH, a system administrator needs to perform user authentication before accessing the tool mode.
 The function for authentication failure handling is FIA_AFL.1 (1) provided.
-When the defined number of access denials due to unsuccessful • • • • • • • • • • • • • • • • • • • authentication attempts with system administrator ID has been met or surpassed, any operation except power cycle is disabled.
-Tobaranous successions of one relations
+When the defined number of access denials due to unsuccessful authentication attempts with system administrator ID has been met or surpassed, any operation except power cycle is disabled. operation through power of the absorbed.